 What is an Accountable Care Organization?

-What is the Medicare Shared Savings Program ACO?
+My doctor was part of the Pioneer ACO.
+How is the Medicare Shared Savings Program different?

 How can I find a Banner Health Network provider?

 To find a Banner Health Network primary or specialty care physician, please call the Member Engagement Center at (602) 747-7990 or (888) 747-7990.
 We are available 24 hours a day, seven days a week to assist you.

 What benefits do I receive by seeing a Banner Health Network provider?

 Because Banner Health Network functions as an ACO, you receive the benefit of highly coordinated care by providers who are communicating with one another about your care.
 They are supported by other health professionals, like nurse case managers and pharmacists, who may be called in to support you if you have an unexpected hospitalization or new diagnosis.
 You also gain the support of the Banner Health Network Member Engagement Center nurse on-call.
 This 24-hour service is available to you at no charge whenever you have a health question or need to find care.

 Does Banner Health Network only offer primary care, or does it also offer specialty care?